hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 VERBOSE=1 make
 ```

 You can actually write `make VERBOSE=1`, and make will also do the right thing, though that's a feature of `make` and not the command line in general.
+In CMake 3.14, verbose mode was added to the build options, so `cmake --build . -v` will activate the verbose mode of your build tool.

 You can also build just a part of a build by specifying a target, such as the name of a library or executable you've defined in CMake, and make will just build that target.